 We’ve covered a lot of the SPIDER-MAN: FAR FROM HOME cast above, but let’s wrap this up by running through the players.

 Tom Holland returns as Peter Parker and Spider-Man.
-Holland’s version of the character has experienced a lot, from his battle with Vulture in HOMECOMING to assisting the Avengers in CIVIL WAR, not to mention fighting Thanos in INFINITY WAR.
-How much of that has this version of Spidey experienced?
-We’ll find out in July.
-(Or maybe in April, when AVENGERS: ENDGAME opens.)
+Holland’s version of the character has experienced a lot, from his battle with Vulture in HOMECOMING to assisting the Avengers in CIVIL WAR, not to mention fighting Thanos in INFINITY WAR, being killed, then brought back to fight Thanos again.

-Zendaya also returns as Mary Jane, a classmate of Peter Parker who seems to be developing a crush on him.
+Zendaya also returns as Michelle Jones (MJ), a classmate of Peter Parker who seems to be developing a crush on him.
 The attraction is mutual.
-Jacob Batalon is back to play Peter Parker’s best friend, Ned, who knows about Peter’s superhero alter ego.
+Jacob Batalon is back to play Peter Parker’s best friend, Ned, who knows about Peter’s superhero alter-ego.
 Characters played by Tony Revolori and Angourie Rice, Flash Thompson and Betty Brant, don’t know Peter is Spidey, but learning the truth would certainly blow Flash’s mind.

 Samuel L. Jackson and Cobie Smulders turn up as former S.H.I.E.L.D. director Nick Fury and his working partner, Maria Hill.
-And while we might not see Tony Stark, Jon Favreau returns as Stark’s right-hand man as Harold “Happy” Hogan.
+And Jon Favreau returns as Stark’s right-hand man, Harold “Happy” Hogan.
 Based on the trailer, he’s happy to see Marisa Tomei, playing Peter’s aunt, May Parker.

 And Jake Gyllenhaal plays Mysterio, a maybe-villain, maybe-ally who really lives up to his name!
 We don’t know much at all about the guy, but his powers sure do seem cool — if they’re not all illusions.

-SPIDER-MAN: FAR FROM HOME opens on July 5.
-Check back with the AMC Scene for more updates!
+SPIDER-MAN: FAR FROM HOME opens on July 2.